Site founded Sept. 1, 2000. We passed 3 million page views on Feb. 10, 2009

 How to navigate this huge site

-and find your story among 650-plus
+and find your story among 800-plus

-Karen Prasse, the noted Stanwood museum volunteer who is now working temporarily at the Burlington Public Library, convinced us that we should make a real effort at providing advice for the frustrated readers who try to find features about particular towns or people among our 675+ stories on this huge site.
+Karen Prasse, the noted Stanwood museum volunteer who is now working at the Burlington Public Library, convinced us that we should make a real effort at providing advice for the frustrated readers who try to find features about particular towns or people among our 800 + stories on this huge site.
 Author Tom Robinson has asked for the same aid, as have many other readers as our site has grown exponentially the past two years.
 So we will provide some guidelines here and we will try to avoid making this into a dense, unreadable manual like the ones that come with your new hardware.

 The search function